havocp/beaucatcher/README.md

    basic).
 BSON and JSON are handled in a uniform way, so converting from one to the other is fast and there aren't two APIs to learn.
  - a JSON parser and renderer.
- - sync and async "DAO" traits, that have find() and all those methods with their accompanying options.
+ - sync and async Collection traits, that have find() and all those methods with their accompanying options.
- - a `CollectionOperations` trait that's essentially a set of DAOs, matrix of (result-type x asyncness).
-The idea is that for a collection, you define a case class with its schema, and have its companion object extend `CollectionOperationsWithCaseClass`
+ - a `CollectionAccess` trait that gives you a set of Collection, in a matrix of (result-type x asyncness).
+The idea is that for a collection, you define a case class as its schema, and have its companion object extend `CollectionAccessWithCaseClass`
  - a `JsonMethods` trait that implements CRUD operations based on JSON strings for the collection; you might hook this up to your incoming HTTP requests.
 You could have a companion object extend